-When some people think of Canada, they think of ice skating, maple syrup, and our obsession with apologizing.
-But what you may not expect of this amazing country (totally biased here) is that if you know where to go, we have some pretty sweet surfing spots.
-So grab a wetsuit (it’s still Canada, after all) and prepare yourself for a totally radical experience.
+When you think of Canada you think of ice skating, maple syrup and our obsession with apologizing.
+But what you may not expect of this amazing country (totally biased here) is that if you know where to go—we have some pretty sweet surfing spots.
+So grab a wet-suit (it’s still Canada c’mon now) and prepare yourself for a totally radical experience.

 We’re going to start this list off right and put Canada’s surf capital right on top!
 Located on the west coast of Vancouver Island, this spot has waves perfect for both beginners and experts alike.
 Long Beach, located adjacent to Tofino in Pacific Rim National Park Reserve, is a great surf spot for surfers of all levels.
 And its 16-km space allows plenty of elbow-room during the summer rush.
 Another great spot is Cox Bay beach.
 Though it is much smaller, it’s known for its consistent waves in the summer.